-The Convener will invite the Chair of the Disciplinary Panel to make a statement regarding the decision reached following the investigation at the meeting of the Panel.
+The Chair of the Disciplinary Board will invite the Chair/representative of the Disciplinary Panel to make a brief statement regarding the decision reached following the investigation at the meeting of the Panel.

-The Board will take the opportunity to seek clarification on any points raised with the Chair of the Disciplinary Panel.
+The Board will take the opportunity to seek clarification on any points raised with the Chair/representative of the Disciplinary Panel before they leave the hearing.